-The focus of this article is to show you how to install and use the Trix editor in Laravel.
-We will also see how to upload images in the Trix editor.
+The purpose of this article is to show you how to install and use the Trix editor in Laravel.
+I’ll also explain how to upload images in the Trix editor.
 Following this tutorial, you’ll be able to handle rich text content in your Laravel application.

 Installation of Trix Editor

 For getting started with Trix, you first need to include their JS and CSS files.
-Get these files from the dist directory of their official Github page.
-Download the trix.js
+Get these files from the below URLs.

 and css